 - Unlimited time and numbers of conversion capacity.

 It is the way of expression for a very large and a very small number to be written in standard or decimal form.
 It is mostly used by engineers, mathematicians, and scientists.
 For example, the 80,000,000 will be written as 8 ×107, the general formula is m ×10n.
 M is used for numbers written in standard form and n is used for the power of 10.

-It is the mathematical expression that is used to write the big or large decimal numbers in fewer digits.
-For better understanding please follow and read the below section.
+It is the mathematical expression used to write the big or large decimal numbers in fewer digits.
+For better understanding, please follow and read the below section.

 Scientific E Notation

 The E notation is simply the same as the scientific notation, while the E letter represents the power of ten (×10n).
-Many calculators use the E notation formate to display their answer.
-The above converter can use for E notation while at the end, you will need to replace the ×10n into En.
-For example, 12.232×109 will be written as 12.232 E9 and so on.
+Many calculators use the E notation formate to display their answers.
+The above converter can use for E notation, while at the end, you will need to replace the ×10n into En.
+For example, 12.232×109 will be written as 12.232 E9, and so on.

-The important Rules that are used and accepted universally are given below.
+The essential rules notation converter that is used and accepted universally are below.